codatio/codat-docs/docs/guides/bank-feeds-tutorial.md

 ⏳ Estimated time to review: 10-15 minutes

 🛠️ This tutorial includes code snippets from our [Python SDK](https://github.com/codatio/client-sdk-python/tree/main/bankfeeds).
-However, we use the same method names in our [Typescript](https://github.com/codatio/client-sdk-typescript/tree/main/bankfeeds) and [Go](https://github.com/codatio/client-sdk-go/tree/main/bankfeeds) SDKs.
+However, we use the same method names in our [Typescript](https://github.com/codatio/client-sdk-typescript/tree/main/bankfeeds) and [Go](https://github.com/codatio/client-sdk-go/tree/main/bankfeeds) SDKs, which you can use instead.

 ## Why reconcile bank transactions